 RSVP to firstname.lastname@example.org by Friday 22nd May.
 Places are strictly limited, booking is required, and will be allocated on a first come, first served basis.

 Friday 13th February 2015 - 6th Form RE conference

-This cross curricular (AQA, OCR, Edexcel) conference for sixth formers will focus on Natural Law, Virtue, and applying ethical theory to cases.
-Take-home materials/handouts will be available.
-In parallel with one conference session, RE/Philosophy staff will have the opportunity to join a masterclass/salon with Prof. John Finnis FBA and Professor David Albert Jones.
+This cross curricular (AQA, OCR, Edexcel) conference for sixth formers focussed on Natural Law, Virtue, and applying ethical theory to cases.
+Take-home materials/handouts were available.
+In parallel with one conference session, RE/Philosophy staff were given the opportunity to join a masterclass/salon with Prof. John Finnis FBA and Professor David Albert Jones.